gmzi/javascripter/6-debugging.md

 ### Syntax error

-Like in any language.
-Not logic, not library, just something bad typed.
+Javascript isn't able to parse a certain syntax.

 ### ReferenceError

 Happen when:

-- Try to access a variable that's not defined.
+- Try to access a variable that's out of scope, not defined, or doesn't exist.
 - Dependencie issue.
 - Scope issue.